 Magnitude of the load specified by the applicable building code.
 [USA and Mexico]

-Strength of a structure or component (without the resistance factor or safety factor) to resist the load effects, as determined in accordance with this standard.
+Strength of a structure or component (without the resistance factor or safety factor applied) to resist the load effects, as determined in accordance with this Standard.
 [USA and Mexico]

-A member in a steel-framed system that is not a part of the gravity load resisting system, lateral force revisiting system or building envelope.
+A member in a steel-framed system that is not a part of the gravity load-resisting system, lateral force-resisting system or building envelope.

-The connection region between a web and chord member.
+The connection region between a web member and chord member in a truss.

 The connection region between two truss chord members where there is a change in slope, excluding the heel.